Quantum K-theory of flag varieties via non-abelian localization: Preliminaries

 where $R^s(G)$ and $R^s(S)$ stands for the stable locus of the $G$- and $S$-action respectively.
-In other words,
+In other words, we have \begin{proposition} The tautological bundles of $X$ and $Y$ are related by

-Similarly, whenever we say a certain bundle over $Y$ \textbf{descends} to $X$, we mean that they pull back to the same bundle over $R^s(G)/S$.
-The equivariant K-ring $K_T(Y)$ bears a Weyl group action by $W = S_{v_1}\times\cdots\times S_{v_n}$ which effectively permutes the subscript $j$ in $P_{ij}$.
-Note that expressions of $\{P_{ij}\}$ are valid in $K_T(X)$ only if they are symmetric with respect to $j$, so only the $W$-invariant elements of $K_T(Y)$ have counterparts over $X$.
-Since Novikov variables of the quantum K-theory of $X$ correspond to determinant bundles of the tautological bundles $V_i$, the descending map of the Kahler cone is given by $Q_{ij}\mapsto Q_i$.
+\end{proposition} In order to simplify the language that we use, we say a certain bundle over $Y$ \textbf{descends} to one over $X$ if they pull back to the same bundle over $R^s(G)/S$.
+Algebraically, it means that they may be represented by the same (symmetric) expression of $\{P_{is}\}$.
+In fact, the equivariant K-ring $K_T(Y)$ bears a \textbf{Weyl group} action by $W = S_{v_1}\times\cdots\times S_{v_n}$ which effectively permutes the subscript $s$ in $P_{is}$.
+Only the $W$-invariant expressions in $K_T(Y)$ descend to well-defined elements of $K_T(X)$.